patel-himanshu/web-scraper/README.md

-# What is a Web Scraper
+# What is Web Scraping
+Web Scraping is a computer software technique used for extracting large amounts of information from websites.
+It mainly focuses on the transformation of unstructured data (in the form of HTML) to structured tree format data (database, CSV).

 # Difference between Web Scraper and Web Crawler